kushthedude/Poverty-Predictor/README.md

 # Combining satellite imagery and machine learning to predict poverty

-The data and code in this repository allows users to generate figures appearing in the main text of the paper ***Combining satellite imagery and machine learning to produce poverty*** (except for Figure 2, which is constructed from specific satellite images).
-Paper figures may differ aesthetically due to post-processing.
+ ***Combining satellite imagery and machine learning to produce poverty***

-Code was written in R 3.2.4 and Python 2.7.
+Code was written in R 3.2.4

 Users of these data should cite Jean, Burke, et al. (2016).
 If you find an error or have a question, please submit an issue.